Leading From the Center: Strengthening the Pillars of the Church

 The short version is that the best way to contain the deep disagreements that are endemic in the church is to let the opposing extreme parties compete for the central majority.
 The best way to direct the competition is if all parties adhere to the church’s constitution, both the procedural parts and the substantive parts.
 (1)

 Weston challenges the notion of left and right fighting for a wishy-washy middle.
 Instead, he sees loyalists (as opposed to wishy-washy moderates) occupying the middle ground.
 There are at least three parties in competition.
 Loyalists are motivated by an agenda to preserve and care for the institution.
 He writes that they tend to value peace, unity, and purity, in that order.
-(3) The left and right tend to force either/or decisions and the loyalist are deeply resistant to such dichotomies.
+(3) The left and right tend to force either/or decisions, and the loyalists are deeply resistant to such dichotomies.

 What did you think of the Introduction?